SSO Group Mapping

 d.
 Select “Groups” as the Value type

 e.
-Select “.*” for the filter “Matches Regex”
+Select “.*” for the filter “Matches Regex” - Save the adjustments

 Configuration Group Mapping in DeepCloud

 b.
-Select the corresponding organization
+Select the corresponding organisation.

 Note